 Johnny was a friend of mine, a U.S. Amy veteran, proud liberal, and a hard-working, middle class guy who did what he could to make the United States of America a better place to live.
 He’s about as different from our nation’s current crop of toxic elites as can be in that respect and I want to write about him today.
 Not them.

 Johnny was a scrappy little dude with a loving spouse and two great sons.
-A native New Yorker who paid the bills as a “thrower” at LaGuardia Airport for decades.
+This native New Yorker paid the bills as a “thrower” at LaGuardia Airport for decades.
 As in luggage handler.

 There was no rich daddy to grease the skids for him or help him escape the draft.
 So he served with the Third Armored Division in Germany at the height of the Cold War.